GunnJerkens/gj-redirect/README.md

 ### status

 `301` = Permanent Redirect
 `302` = Temporary Redirect

 ### scope

 Scope defines how we are matching the URL.
-Exact is the most similar to a standard `Redirect 301 /url-a/ /url-b/`.
+Exact is the most similar to a standard:

+`Redirect 301 /url-a/ /url-b/`.

 `exact` = Match url exactly, do not redirect if query is set.
 `plusquery` = Match url exactly, match query exactly.
 `any` = Match exactly, ignore query string.

 ## csv upload